Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Luke 6

 Summary.
-In this chapter, Jesus appoints His twelve apostles, ministers to great multitudes and heals those that come to Him.
+In this chapter, the Lord Jesus appoints His twelve apostles, ministers to great multitudes, and heals those who come to Him.
 Luke 6:1-11.
-Jesus teaches that the Son of Man is the Lord of the Sabbath and shows mercy on the Sabbath day by healing a man with a withered hand.
+The Lord Jesus teaches that the Son of Man is the Lord of the Sabbath and shows mercy on the Sabbath day by healing a man with a withered hand.
 Luke 6:12-16.
-Jesus prays to the Father, then calls His disciples and chooses from them His twelve apostles.
+The Lord Jesus prays to the Father, then calls His disciples and chooses from them His twelve apostles.
 Luke 6:17-49.
-Jesus stood on a level place, and He ministered to great multitudes of disciples and people from various regions that came to Him.
-His teachings cover guidelines for those who follow Him.
+The Lord Jesus stood on a level place, and He ministered to great multitudes of disciples and people from various regions who came to Him.
+His teachings provide guidelines for those who follow Him.
 A) (verses 21-23).
-The blessings of the kingdom of God for those that open their hearts to accept the teachings and to servethe beloved Son of God.
+This paragraph shows the blessings of the kingdom of God for those who open their hearts to accept the teachings and serve the beloved Son of God.
 B) (verses 24-26).
-Woes and warningsrelated to those that ignore the teachings and blaspheme against the teachings of the beloved Son of God and go out and teach others to do the same.
+This paragraph gives the woes and warnings related to those who ignore and blaspheme against the teachings of the beloved Son of God and go out and teach others to do the same.
 Open your eyes and your heart and pay attention to all these warnings.
-These warnings are the proof of the love from the Father through the beloved Son of God.
+These warnings are proof of the love of the Father through the beloved Son of God.
 C) (verses 27-36).
-Show love and do good to all, includingyour enemies.
-This is the rule the Father expects all humans to do to one another as the Father Himself has shown love to all humans by sending His own Son to save all humans.
+Show love and do good to all, including your enemies; this is the rule the Father expects all humans to do to one another, as the Father Himself has shown love to all humans by sending His own Son to save all humans.
 D) (verses 37-38).
-Do not judge others and help those that ask help from you.
-E) (verses 39-49).
-The Lord speaks four parables: the parable of the blind guiding the blind; the parable of the hypocrite brother; the parable of the good tree and the bad tree; and the parable of building the house on the rock.
+The Lord teaches us not to judge and condemn; also, we are to forgive and help those who ask for help from us.
+E (verses 39-49).
+The Lord speaks four parables: the parable of the blind guiding the blind, the parable of the hypocrite brother, the parable of the good tree and the bad tree, and the parable of building the house on the rock.

 [1] Now it came to pass on a Sabbath, that He was going through the grainfields; and His disciples were plucking and were eating the heads of grain, rubbing in their hands.